Asia's 50 best restaurants in 2019

 (CNN) — For the first time in five years, there's a new "best restaurant" in Asia.

-Now in its seventh year, the "Asia's 50 Best Restaurants" awards were handed out at Macau's Wynn Palace Tuesday night.
+The "Asia's 50 Best Restaurants" awards were handed out at Macau's Wynn Palace Tuesday night.

-The glitzy ceremony, sponsored by S.Pellegrino & Acqua Panna, is considered by many to be the Oscars of the Asia fine dining world, bringing together top chefs from around the largest continent on the planet.
-The list is compiled based on votes from 300 industry insiders, including food writers, critics, chefs and restaurateurs.
+The glitzy ceremony, sponsored by S.Pellegrino & Acqua Panna, is considered by many to be the Oscars of fine dining in Asia, bringing together top chefs from around the largest continent to celebrate food and drink.

+The list, now in its seventh year, is compiled based on votes from 300 industry insiders, including food writers, critics, chefs and restaurateurs.

-Singapore's Odette restaurant walked away with the top prize, knocking Bangkok's four-time winner, progressive Indian restaurant Gaggan, into second place.
+Odette restaurant in Singapore walked away with the top prize, knocking Bangkok's four-time winner, progressive Indian restaurant Gaggan, into second place.

 Led by chef Julien Royer, Odette is located in Singapore's National Gallery and serves Asian-inspired modern French cuisine.